jxnblk/dropbar/README.md

 Simple, accessible React autocomplete components built with [Downshift][]

+:warning: This is a beta version and the API is unstable.
+Use with caution

 - Easy to style components
 - Smart defaults on top of [Downshift][]
 - Simplified component API